gerardbm/vimrc/README.md

 Additionally, run scripting code (Bash, Perl, Ruby, Python and JavaScript) into a separate **tmux** window, execute SQL queries from **Sqlite** databases and get the output into a preview window, execute **Maxima** operations (symbolic maths), convert UML files to PNG using **plantUML**, draw elementary plane geometry using **eukleides**, generate 2D and 3D graphs using **Gnuplot**, convert **LaTeX** to PDF, and generate PDF, EPUB and HTML files from markdown with math support (LaTeX).
 Preview them with MuPDF.

 This configuration is focused on programming in C/C++, Go, Rust, Perl, Python, Ruby, PHP, Bash, JavaScript and web development in general, with HTML5 and CSS3.

-It's also focused on writing technical and academic documents with LaTeX and markdown.
+It's also configured to write technical documents with LaTeX and markdown.

 **More specific information:**
 - [Keymaps](https://github.com/gerardbm/vimrc/blob/master/KEYMAPS.md)